-...the #1 thing your prospects want to know before they engage with you at all.
+...the #1 thing your prospects want to know before they engage with you.

 ...why you’re better off focusing on a niche rather than the mass market.

-...the 5 benefits that come with serving a niche.
+...the incredible benefits that come with serving a niche.

-...whether there are certain niches you can make more money in as a coach.
+...whether there are particular niches you can make more money in as a coach.

 ...why you should steer clear from referring to your niche as life, health or success coaching.